vnck/vnck.github.io/index.md

 title: vnck
 ---

-# 🌱 Hi!
-I'm Ivan Chuang
+# 🌱🌱 IVAN 🌱

-I write to make sense of technology within cities (and conversely).
+Writing to make sense of technology and the cities;

 ---